Ricardo Belli

-Ricardo José Belli (born 10 September 1986) is a Brazilian football manager, currently in charge of Palmeiras (women).
+Ricardo José Belli (born 10 September 1986) is a Brazilian football manager who is currently in charge of the Venezuela women's national team.

 Career

 Born in Vinhedo but raised in Louveira, both in the São Paulo state, Belli began his career as a fitness coach in the youth sides of Santos.
 In 2010, he spent a short period as an assistant of Fernando Diniz at Paulista, before spending the following year back in his hometown working in a social project sponsored by Umbro.

 In November 2012, Belli was named the under-20 manager of Guaçuano.
 The following February, he took over the under-20 side of Rio Branco-SP, before moving to Portugal in July and spending a period in the youth sides of Académica de Coimbra.

 In August 2014, Belli was named manager of the under-19 side of Sport Lisboa e Marinha.
 He returned to his home country in 2016, and took over the under-20s of Atibaia in November of that year.

 Belli returned to Paulista in March 2017, now as manager of the under-20 team.
 He then worked as an assistant manager at Betinense and Villa Nova, before joining the women's team of Palmeiras, initially for the under-18 team.

 On 24 July 2019, Belli was named manager of the women's team of Verdão.
 He departed the club on 9 November 2021, and later returned to men's football after being in charge of the under-20 side of Ituano.

 Belli returned to Palmeiras and its women's team on 16 July 2022.

+On 19 February 2025, Belli was named head coach for the Venezuela women's national team.